 How to speed up League of Legends and optimize your Mac

 You can be sure that in the middle of a gank, solo fight, or rax, every frame counts.
-Smooth performance can be the difference between landing a stun, using an item or helping your teammates in a split-second.
-When the stakes are high, don’t let slow performance and lag drag you down.
+Smooth performance can be the difference between landing a stun, using an item or helping your teammates in a split second.
+So when the stakes are high, don’t let slow performance and lag drag you down.

-Why Is League Of Legends is slow on my Mac?
+Why Is League Of Legends slow on my Mac?